MohamadAskari/prompt-manager/README.md

 2. Navigate to the project's root directory (/prompt-manager)
 3. Run ``` sudo docker compose up ```
 4. Now navigate to ```http://localhost:3000/```

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.